Learning How to do Shaving with a Straight Razor Pros and Cons: For the Ultimate in Manliness

 So to help you out in your quest for the ultimate in closeness, ultimate in manliness, we’re here to tell you all you need to know.

-Pros and Cons of Shaving with a Straight Razor
+Shaving with a Straight Razor Pros and cons

 As we’ve said, no other method of shaving can provide as close of a shave as using a straight razor—although safety razors come in a close second.

-That being said, there are definitely a few drawbacks to shaving with a straight razor as well.
+That being said, there are definitely a few drawbacks to shaving with a straight razor pros and cons as well.

 So, to help you decide whether this method is for you, we’ve listed all the positives and negatives of straight razor shaving.